 ABOUT CATSKILL FARMS

 “Like a big hug.”
 “A sanctuary.”
-“Shelter from the storm.”
-“Even my mom approves.”
-Just some of the feedback we’ve heard from our homeowners over the years.
+“Shelter from the Storm.”
+“Even my Dad approves.”
+Just some of the feed back we’ve heard from our homeowners over the years.

 In 2002, Petersheim founded Bluestone Construction, Catskill Farms' award winning resident builder.